Respiratory syncytial virus (RSV) vaccines and monoclonal antibody immunizations became available for the first time in 2023.

 “I just really felt defeated as a mom,” Thaden said.
 “You just kind of ask yourself as a parent, ‘What am I doing wrong?’
 To have so little control … it’s the worst feeling.”

-Thaden says she’s thankful the new RSV treatment available, so that other babies can avoid what happened to Ivar.
+Thaden says she’s thankful the new RSV treatment is available, so that other babies can avoid what happened to Ivar.

 “I am just so filled with hope and so grateful that is an option,” she said.
 “For me, seeing how devastating RSV was for my little boy … I don’t want that for any parent.”